nikoder/Habitat-annotation-of-forward-facing-benthic-imagery/StandardOperatingProcedure_TransectMeasure.md

 if you are using:

-<b>Detailed assessment</b> of Benthic Composition (where coral bleaching or macroalgae compostion was of interest), Field of View and Relief we recommend using all the classes in the schema:
+<b>Detailed assessment</b> of Benthic Composition (where coral bleaching or macroalgae composition was of interest), Field of View and Relief we recommend using all the classes in the schema:
 BROAD>MORPHOLOGY>TYPE/FieldOfView/Relief classes.

 iii.
 Select the most dominant habitat from the “BROAD” dropdown (includes benthos*, un/consolidated substrate, open water** and unknown***) in the ‘rectangle’ that you selected, independently of all others in the grid (i.e. do not look across the whole image and decide that hard coral makes up at least one rectangle).